scikit-learn/enhancement_proposals/slep006/proposal.rst

 estimators that contain **consumers** will need to define **get_metadata_request** that exposes the metadata of its **consumers**.
 Their methods will need to be updated to correctly route data to the **consumers**.
-Our implementation will provide utilities that provide utilities to help developers adopt this SLEP.
+Our implementation will provide utilities to help developers adopt this SLEP.

 Implementation
 --------------